Enjoy HIGHLANDER to the fullest get ready for Adventure of a Lifetime!

 Expect dry and sunny weather with low humidity and colder nights.

-Bring dry weather and rain clothing, including a cap or hat, gloves, cold-weather long-sleeve t-shirt (preferably wool), hiking pants, rain pants, and a rain jacket.
+Even the rain is unlikely you should bring rain and dry weather clothing, including a cap or a hat, gloves, cold-weather long-sleeve t-shirt (preferably wool), hiking pants, rain pants, and a rain jacket.

 Food